metrorailings/OwlBlog/content/posts/postseason-review-minnesota vikings.md

 ### Does the defense feature at least one elite player in its backfield?

 Yes, Harrison Smith has made a name for himself as one of the best swiss-knife safeties in this league.

+***

+## Prognosis

+This team should be better given its roster.
+But an injury to a key receiver, a lack of resilience on the part of the offense, and offensive coaching